 Sustainable swimwear is what we are all about.
 We purchase directly from our fabric mill and exclusively use their Vita fabric which is made of 78% Recycled Nylon/ 22% Elastane, Standard 100 OEKO-TEX.
 This Italian fabric is made entirely of post-consumer polyamide yarns and regenerated waste material (think fishnets and carpets).
 We reuse most of our offcuts in the sample-making process of the next collection and reuse dead-stock in new collections in order to promote zero waste.
-We are currently working with our factories to ensure all remaining offcuts are recycled and we are always looking for new ways to incorporate renewable materials into production.
-Additionally, our packaging is 100% recycled and we do not use hangtags.
+We are currently working with our factories to ensure all remaining offcuts are recycled and we are always looking for new ways to incorporate renewable materials into our production.
+Additionally, our mailer is 100% recycled and the first-ever printed with algae ink.

 Made in the US